rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 ### Microsoft Office 365

-The **Microsoft Office 365** section provides a link manage your Office 365 reseller account and Microsoft Partner features.
-If you're a first time Microsoft Partner user, follow the instructions provided when clicking the link to activate your account.
+The Microsoft Office 365 section provides a link manage your Office 365 reseller account and Microsoft Partner features.
+If you're a first time Microsoft Partner user, follow the instructions provided after you click the link to activate your account.

 ### Microsoft SharePoint

-The **Microsoft SharePoint** section provides the URL for your SharePoint site, manage your site collection, manage SharePoint site users, and the change the administrator for your Sharepoint site.
+The Microsoft SharePoint section provides the URL for your SharePoint site and provides options for managing your site collection, managing SharePoint site users, and the changing the administrator for your SharePoint site.

 ### Domains

-The **Domains** section allows you to access your domain's DNS settings, add disclaimers, view domains, and manage spam filter settings.
+The Domains section provides access your domain's DNS settings, and options to add disclaimers, view domains, and manage spam filter settings.

-Following are some of the options available in the **Domains** section of the control panel:
+Following are some of the options available in the Domains section of the control panel:

 #### Manage
 -  **Domains** - View a list of all domains associated with the account.
--  **Add Domain** - Add additional domains to your account (this requires the addition of services for the domain).
+-  **Add Domain** - Add additional domains to your account (which requires the addition of services for the domain).
 -  **Domain Aliases** - Display domain aliases for your domains.
 -  **DNS Settings** - Manage and view your domain's DNS settings.
+- **Sender Authentication (DKIM)** - Adds a secure signature to your domain for authentication.
 -  **Email Archiving** - Archive all incoming and outgoing email for your domain.
 -  **BCC Archiving** - Archive your domain's incoming and outgoing email to another mailbox.
 -  **Global Access Rights** - Grant or disable access for POP or IMAP connections.

-#### Spam Filtering
+#### Spam
 -  **Filter Settings** - Control your domain spam settings or individual mailbox settings for spam.
 -  **Blacklists** - Control domain or individual mailbox blacklists settings.
 -  **Safelists** - Control domain or individual mailbox safelists settings.
--  **Blacklists / Safelists Search** - Search for users on blacklists or safelists.
+-  **Search** - Search for users on blacklists or safelists.

 #### Tools
 -  **Split Domain** - Set up and manage split domain routing.